-- 63. The Rag Committee shall co-ordinate and promote charity events within the College and raise money for charity. - 64.
-Charities shall be chosen for allocation of monies to be raised at a meeting in the Summer Term after the new committee has been elected and upon the recommendation of the incoming committee. - 65.
-It shall consist of: - 1.
-A Chair, - 2.
+- 70.71.
+The RAGag Committee shall co-ordinate and promote charity events within the College and raise money for charity. - 71.72.
+Charities shall be chosen for allocation of monies to be raised at a meeting in the Summer Term after the new committee has been elected and upon the recommendation of the incoming committee. - 72.73.
+It shall consist of:

+- 1. A Chair, - 2.
 A Treasurer, - 3.
 A Secretary, - 4.
-The Sabbatical Officers, and - Such additional members as the committee may co-opt. - 66.
-Only members of the committee who are not co-opted may vote to add or remove co-opted members. - 67.
+A co-ordinator for each project approved by the committee, - 5.
+The Sabbatical Officers, and - 6.5.
+Such additional members as the committee may co-opt. - 73.74.Only members of the committee who are not co-opted may vote to add or remove co-opted members. - 74.75.
 The officers of the committee (except the Chair) shall be elected at and by an Annual General Meeting of the committee, to be held after the election of the Chair.
-Vacancies may be filled at another meeting. - 68.
-It shall be chaired by the Rag Chair, and have a quorum of half the committee. - 69.
+Vacancies may be filled at another meeting. - 75.76.
+It shall be chaired by the RAGag Chair, and have a quorum of half the committee. - 76.77.
 It shall meet at least once per month during term-time.
-An emergency meeting may be called by the Chair or five members. - 70.
+An emergency meeting may be called by the Chair or five members. - 77.78.
 The committee shall adopt or amend by a two-thirds majority standing orders setting out the job descriptions of its officers and a code of conduct for members.
 The committee may censure and dismiss its officers, excluding the Chair.

-H. The Graduate Students Association
+F. The Graduate Students' Association